 How to motivate yourself to workout

 If you’re anything like us you’ve found yourself googling “how to motivate yourself to workout” trying to get your fitness mojo back on track.
 Our exercise routine has been put out of whack with iso lockdown, we're in the coldest month of the year, and we are struggling to get ourselves motivated.
-So we asked our Facebook VIP group for their top tips.
+So we asked our Facebook VIP group for their top tips to feel good and stay motivated to exercise.
 Here’s the five most popular suggestions to find your workout motivation:

 Don’t rely on motivation